KarolyPoka/Temperature_forecast_with_NeuralNetwork/README.md

 You can run the training and test process from Jupyter Notebook.
 The training process contains the evaluation and the statistics plotting.

 ## Origin of the dataset
-I used the following website to extraxt the temperature data: http://idojarasbudapest.hu/archivalt-idojaras
+I used the following website to extract the temperature data: http://idojarasbudapest.hu/archivalt-idojaras

 ## Author